care for diabetic foot ulcer

 Working with a podiatrist ensures proper assessment and diagnosis of diabetic foot ulcers10.
 This is the first step towards effective management and treatment10.
 Early detection and treatment are key to avoiding further problems and helping the foot heal10.

-Podiatric examination
+podiatric examination

 It’s worth noting that11 there are 451 million people with diabetes worldwide, with 5 million deaths linked to diabetes in 201711.
 Also, a 1% increase in HgA1c levels raises the risk of vascular disease by 25 to 28%11.
 The 5-year survival rate after a below-the-knee amputation is 40% to 82%, and after an above-the-knee amputation, it’s 40% to 90%11.